seanogdev/homebrew-aliases-fish/README.md

 # homebrew-aliases-fish

-⚡️ Some useful shortcuts I found that missed when migrating to fish from zsh
+⚡️ Some useful shortcuts that I missed when migrating from `zsh` to `fish`

 Taken from [oh-my-zsh `brew` plugin](https://github.com/ohmyzsh/ohmyzsh/blob/master/plugins/brew/brew.plugin.zsh)